ava-labs/avalanche-docs/docs/apis/avalanchego/apis/index-api.md

 ##### Request

-- `containerID` is the ID of the container to fetch
+- `id` is the ID of the container to fetch
 - `encoding` is `"hex"` only.

 ##### Response